 Constructing the .CSV file

-When creating the file, ensure that each individual item only occupies one row in the spreadsheet and the first row of the spreadsheet details the specific item attributes being upserted.
+When creating the file, ensure that each individual catalog item only occupies one row in the spreadsheet and the first row of the spreadsheet details the specific catalog item attributes being upserted.
 See the screenshot below for clarification:

-- type: The type identifier lets Evergage know what kind of item it is.
+- type: The type identifier lets Evergage know what kind of catalog item it is.
 There are five possible choices, each represented by a single character:

 - Product: "p"

 - Blog: "b"

 It is very important that the itemId field that you upsert is an exact string match to what is naturally seen as events in Evergage.
 What this means is that if the catalog item being tracked by the beacon (or Visual Editor) is "product1," and in the .CSV file you submit "product 1" for the ID, it will not update the current catalog item but instead create a new one.

 The rest of the fields are optional, and setting them will either set or overwrite the current value.
 Please note that all fields are case sensitive.

 - name: The name of the product (this is a label, and not the same thing as a unique identifier).

 - locked: Set this to either "true" or "false".
 If "true", incoming events will not be able to overwrite changes made by this upsert.